ibraheemdev/modern-unix/README.md

 # Modern Unix

-A collection of modern/faster/saner alternatives to common unix tools and utilities.
+A collection of modern/faster/saner alternatives or complements to common unix commands.

 ## File Listing